-In any case, I survived my experiences with bungee jumping and Zorbing, and, perhaps more remarkably, I survived my trip to Pigeon Forge during which exploding semis, a ruptured tire and a wrong way drive down a shoulderless parkway had threatened to relieve me of life and limb.
+In any case, I survived my experiences with bungee jumping and Zorbing, and, perhaps more remarkably, I survived my trip to Pigeon Forge during which exploding semis, a ruptured tire and a wrong way drive down a parkway had threatened to relieve me of life and limb.

 I wound up my visit to this redneck Orlando by stopping for lunch at one of the many restaurants specializing in southern cuisine, which is to say various combinations of starch and fat served up in gratuitous portions.

 These places all have names like Granny’s, Clem’s and Momma’s.
 People sit with their thighs spread, their feet splayed out, and shovel it in.
-This is “good ol’ fashion home cookin’’, and if you aren’t a candidate for diabetes after eating this slop, you can snuff yourself with endless silos of corn syrup and soda, as well as funnel cakes, ice cream, and fudge.
+This is “good ol’ fashion home cookin’’, and if you aren’t a candidate for diabetes after eating this slop, you can snuff yourself by consuming endless silos of corn syrup and soda, as well as funnel cakes, ice cream, and fudge.